chaseruskin/verb/docs/src/topic/overview.md

 # Overview

-The Vertex framework is divided into three main layers.
+The Verb framework is divided into three main layers.

 - _Software Layer_: low-level functions to generate inputs and outputs and analyze recorded data
 - _Data Layer_: persistent storage of data to be shared between hardware and software layers